new-mozu-company/mbox/README.md

     $ bundle

-When you want to update the mbox gem to get the latest changes, run:
+To update the mbox gem and get the latest changes, run:

     $ bundle update ––source mbox